The Dutch can be credited to many more inventions than Gouda and Edam yellow cheese wheels and ‘Big Brother’.

 Not only is it Dutch, it’s even the most well-known English spoken radio programme on Dutch radio.
 The Happy Station Show was introduced by Philips on their PCJJ radio station in 1927, and is still running, though currently on a Taiwanese radio station.
 After WWII, the show moved to Radio Netherlands Worldwide until 1995, when RNW cancelled it.
 In 2009 however, the show returned on the Taiwanese PCJ Radio and it is currently still running.

 Everybody knows the CD was invented by Philips, but hardly anyone remembers nowadays that so was the compact cassette.
 Probably because very few people still use compact cassettes.
 Yet it turned out revolutionary for the music industry.
 After all, ‘free music’ became suddenly available to everybody because they could record their own mix-tapes with music from the radio, rather than buying a record in the store.
 Hence, indirectly, the Dutch contributed to the invention of music piracy.

-3. Still life painting
+3. Still-life painting

-4. Orange-coloured carrots
+4. Orange-colored carrots

 5. Elstar apples

 Another nature-hack, this time by farmers from the eastern Gelderland village of Elst, after which the apple was named.
 The Elstar isn’t even that old yet, ‘invented’ in 1950.
 They are often used for the production of apple sauce, but are also very nice to eat as a healthy snack.